RidleyB/sen/content/_worlds/aerion.md

 title: Aerion
 ---

+**Races:** Human, Dwarf, Halfing

-Aerion is a diverse world known for its varied landscapes, bustling cities, vast farmlands, verdant and ancient magical forests, towering mountains, and deep oceans.
-Half-Elves, and Elves all hail from Aerion, bringing with them their adaptability, wisdom, and grace.
-This world is marked by its harmonious blend of nature and civilization, where ancient elven groves exist alongside human-built metropolises, fostering a culture of innovation, magic, and exploration.
+**Description**: Aerion is a diverse world known for its varied landscapes, bustling cities, vast farmlands, ancient magical forests, towering mountains, and deep oceans.
+The true natives, the Dwarves, have built their civilizations within the mountains and deep underground.
+Centuries ago, ancient humans crash-landed on Aerion after their home-world was destroyed.
+They integrated with the Dwarven society, bringing the innovation and adaptability of the human race with them.
+This world is marked by a harmonious blend of nature and civilization, where Dwarven craftsmanship and human ingenuity have created a culture of resilience, exploration, and mutual respect.
+Over time, a blend of the two peoples created the Halflings, a race of hardy yet small people.

 <!--more-->